-Washington, D.C. - FCC chairman Michael Powell unveiled a plan that he hopes will break the digital TV logjam and bring the technology to a majority of the American consumers.
+FCC chairman Michael Powell unveiled a plan, prior to last week's NAB show, that he hopes will break the digital TV logjam and bring the technology to a majority of the American consumers.

-The plan, which was outlined in a letter to Senator Ernest Hollings (D-SC), Senate Commerce Committee chairman, and other lawmakers is 'voluntary' and would not prejudge the outcome of pending digital TV rulemakings.
+The plan, which was outlined in a letter to Senate Commerce Committee chairman Ernest Hollings (D-SC) and other lawmakers is "voluntary" and would not prejudge the outcome of pending digital TV rulemakings.

 For its part the National Cable & Telecommunications Association, National Association of Broadcasters and CEA were cautiously optimistic.

-Petricone also added that the tuner mandate 'will undercut consumer choice.
-Currently consumers can choose from over 350 digital television products at a wide range of price points.'
-He urged Powell to focus on 'the critical importance of 'plug and play' cable compatibility to the DTV transition' and a 'firm timetable for implementation.'
+Petricone also added that the tuner mandate "will undercut consumer choice.
+Currently consumers can choose from over 350 digital television products at a wide range of price points."